brandontkessler/notes/node/database.md

 ### Controller Usage

-Using the model created above, we can then use it in our controllers.
+Using the model created above, we can then use it in our controllers for signup and signin.

 ```js
 const User = require('../models/user');